oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/associations.md

 }
 ```

-And your entity must extends created `Extend` class.
+And your entity must extend the created `Extend` class.

 ``` php
 namespace Oro\Bundle\NoteBundle\Entity;